Google Analytics Site Overlay Trick Exposed!

 Thanks for posting this helpful info and creating this line of discussion.

-7. Derrick said:
+7. Derrick says

 How do you suppose those “heat map” tools work?
 I imagine they use something similar to your idea.
 Site Overlay is really the same idea as a Heat Map.
 Or does the Heat Map tools actually track your mouse cursor movements?

-8. Derrick said:
+8. Derrick says

 By the way, my website is not ecommerce.
 It is a standard corporate site selling invoice delivery services.
 One some pages, I have 4 different ways of getting to the same page. (e.g. header, main content, right column, footer) I’d love to be able to know what content gets read/clicked which would help me optimize the layout for visitors.

-9. Eric Leuenberger said:
+9. Eric Leuenberger says

 There must be a better way.
 Or maybe this is a good solution.
 I definitely wouldn’t want search engines thinking I have 4 of the same page because of the extra url variables.
 I’m wary because I have read how important keyword based internal linking is in SEO.